JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 ### User session configuration

-The user session is part of JATOS secuity measurments and can be configured in `conf/production.conf`.
+The user session is part of JATOS secuity measurments and can be configured in `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3).

 * `jatos.userSession.timeout` - time in minutes a user stays logged in (default is 1440 = 1 day)
 * `jatos.userSession.inactivity` - defines the time in minutes a user is automatically logged out after inactivity (default is 60)